MEMBERSHIP POLICIES AND PROCEDURES

 FREE SAIL EVENTS

-Free Sail Events are scheduled by the Sailing Director and must be supervised by at least one AYC staff member, unless approved by the Sailing Director.
-The Sailing Director may ask a volunteer to serve as a designated supervisor—in which case the volunteer must be an AYC member, and hold a US Sailing powerboat certification or other certification/license approved by the Sailing Director
+Free Sail Events are scheduled by the Youth Sailing Director and must be supervised by at least one AYC staff member, unless approved by the Youth Sailing Director.
+The Youth Sailing Director may ask a volunteer to serve as a designated supervisor—in which case the volunteer must be an AYC member, and hold a US Sailing powerboat certification or other certification/license approved by the Youth Sailing Director

 - Sail Training boats are available on a first-come, first-serve basis.
 Staff or responsible supervisor(s) will not take reservations.